NeuroTechX/ntx_slack_archive/general.md

  >cool!
 The eeg-101 tutorial is open source so you can take a look at their project and see how they do it if you get stuck.

+4/3/2017 7:05 PM

+ **dano** :

+ >Yea, recording Muse data isn't that hard, but do take a look at the EEG 101 code if you get stuck.
+I found that the Java/Android stuff was the harder part.

+>

+>
+Also, maxim, as you may know we're working on building an open source Muse dataset storage and analysis pipeline with Cloudbrain and we could definitely use some help on that front.
+Let's talk!